 And that behavior, those insecurities, will run off a man really fast, both in reality and in The Guest List by Lucy Foley <winkity wink>.
 Also.
 Readers.
 Because.
 ENOUGH.

 Johno- The Best Man

-Page after page of- woe is me, everyone always looked down on me.
-Well, I’m going to show them I made something of myself.
+Page after page, Lucy Foley writes him in the “woe is me, everyone always looked down on me.
+Well, I’m going to show them I made something of myself.”
 I really, REALLY couldn’t care less about him if I tried.
 AND I TRIED.